Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 3. Results and Discussion

-In Eq.~\ref{eq:laplace}, for $P_{\mathrm{in}}$ we use the value obtained by averaging over a square of side length $2L_{0}+1$ centered in the simulation domain; $L_{0}=20$ [lu].
+In Eq.~\ref{eq:laplace}, for $P_{\mathrm{in}}$ we use the value obtained by averaging over a square of side length $2L_{0}+1$ centered in the simulation domain; $L_{0}=20$ lu.
 Instead, for $P_{\mathrm{out}}$, the average is taken over the square $[0,2L_{0}+1]\times[0,2L_{0}+1]$.
 Every dynamics amounts to $100'000$ timesteps.
 For the analysis, $50$ uniformly-spaced frames are collected.
 In order to derive the radius of the droplets, it is necessary to determine the location of the interface separating the fluid components.
 To do this, we start from the point $(0,N_{y}/2)$ and consider at every step points incremented by one unit in $x$, i.e.~$x\rightarrow x+1$, applying every time the following rules.
 If $\rho_{1}(x+1)/\rho_{1}(x)>1.05$ holds, it follows that the density for the first fluid increases at least of $5\%$ in passing from $x$ to $x+1$.
 We consider these lattice sites as belonging to the interface.
 For this set of points, we determine $x_{\mathrm{max}}$ and $x_{\mathrm{min}}$ and it is assumed that the interface has coordinates $x=(x_{\mathrm{max}}+x_{\mathrm{min}})/2$ and $y=N_{y}/2$.
-Figure \ref{fig:density} illustrates the results according to the analysis proposed in Ref.~\cite{huang}.
-It turns out that the surface tension $\gamma$ is appreciable only for $G_{\mathrm{c}}\rho_{0}>1$, as thoroughly discussed in Ref.~\cite{huang}.
+Figure \ref{fig:density} illustrates the results according to the analysis proposed by Huang et al.~(2007).
+It turns out that the surface tension $\gamma$ is appreciable only for $G_{\mathrm{c}}\rho_{0}>1$, as thoroughly discussed by Huang et al.~(2007).
 We consider outliers the two points for which $G_{\mathrm{c}}\rho_{0}\leq 1$ and exhibiting a weak phase separation (broad interface), since inspection of the density values during the dynamics indicates that the systems are still evolving towards the equilibrium state after $100'000$ timesteps.
-For $\rho_{0}=2$ [mu] and $G_{\mathrm{c}}\rho_{0}=1$ [lu/ts$^{2}$], the average over the last $20'000$ timesteps for a simulation of $500'000$ timesteps yields $\rho_{1}=1.17744$ [mu].
-For the shorter dynamics we obtained $\rho_{1}=1.40671$ [mu].
+For $\rho_{0}=2$ mu/lu$^{2}$ and $G_{\mathrm{c}}\rho_{0}=1$ lu/ts$^{2}$, the average over the last $20'000$ timesteps for a simulation of $500'000$ timesteps yields $\rho_{1}=1.17744$ mu/lu$^{2}$.
+For the shorter dynamics we obtained $\rho_{1}=1.40671$ mu/lu$^{2}$.
 Furthermore, there appears that, even for the longer simulation, the density values still exhibit systematic variations of at least $1\%$ over the last $20'000$ timesteps.
-It is thus clear that $\rho_{1}/\rho_{0}$ tends towards $0.5$ \cite{huang}.
-For $1'000'000$ iterations this limit is further approached since $\rho_{1}=1.12514$ [mu].
-On the other hand, for $\rho_{0}=2$ [mu] and $G_{\mathrm{c}}\rho_{0}=1.4$ [lu/ts$^{2}$], we obtain $\rho_{1}=1.83668$ [mu] in the case of a long simulation.
-The results remain practically unchanged since for the shorter simulation we have $\rho_{1}=1.83733$ [mu] and the difference between the two corresponding values for the surface tension is on the order of $10^{-5}$.
+It is thus clear that $\rho_{1}/\rho_{0}$ tends towards $0.5$ (Huang et al., 2007).
+For $1'000'000$ iterations this limit is further approached since $\rho_{1}=1.12514$ mu/lu$^{2}$.
+On the other hand, for $\rho_{0}=2$ mu/lu$^{2}$ and $G_{\mathrm{c}}\rho_{0}=1.4$ lu/ts$^{2}$, we obtain $\rho_{1}=1.83668$ mu/lu$^{2}$ in the case of a long simulation.
+The results remain practically unchanged since for the shorter simulation we have $\rho_{1}=1.83733$ mu/lu$^{2}$ and the difference between the two corresponding values for the surface tension is on the order of $10^{-5}$ mu/lu$^{2}$.
 For systems with higher surface tension the convergence towards the equilibrium state is faster.
 In the following, we will concentrate ourselves on three particular values of surface tension, leading in general to consistent and quite accurate results.